 The Diagnosis and Treatment of AMD

 AMD is diagnosed with a comprehensive eye exam and testing using advanced technology.
-Dr. Johnson uses high-definition optical coherence tomography to scan the retina and obtain very detailed images of the retina and macula.
+Dr. Johnson and Dr. Kelley use high-definition optical coherence tomography to scan the retina and obtain very detailed images of the retina and macula.
 The Amsler grid, which is a square containing a grid pattern and dot in the middle, can also be used to show problem areas in the visual field.
 Someone with AMD may notice that the lines of the Amsler grid look wavy or have blank spots.

 Currently there is no cure for wet or dry AMD.
 However, some people with dry AMD take nutritional supplements specifically formulated with certain vitamins and minerals to slow the progression of AMD.
 Although these supplements cannot eliminate AMD altogether, they may stave off loss of vision to the disease.
 In cases of wet AMD, special anti-VEGF drugs can be injected into the eyes to reduce the number of abnormal blood vessels in the retina and macula.
 Sometimes laser therapy is used to seal off leaking blood vessels and reduce the number of vessels.